Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Introduction

 \section{Introduction}

-This paper addresses the challenge of efficient action selection in reinforcement learning (RL), particularly in environments with spatial structures.
-Our primary contribution is the novel integration of ring attractors~\citep{RA_Science}, a neural circuit model from neuroscience, into the RL framework.
-This approach improves spatial awareness in action selection and provides a mechanism for uncertainty-aware decision making in RL, leading to more accurate and efficient learning in complex environments.
-Ring attractors offer a unique framework to continuously and stably represent spatial information~\citep{RA_Evidence}.
-In a ring attractor network, neurons interconnect circularly, forming a loop with tuned connections~\citep{RA_Biological_Plausability}.
-This configuration allows for robust and localized activation patterns, maintaining accurate spatial representations even with noise or perturbations.
+This paper addresses the challenge of efficient action selection in Reinforcement Learning (RL), particularly in environments with spatial structures, ranging from robotic manipulation where joint movements are coupled, to game-playing agents where tactical decisions might depend on positional awareness.
+We integrate ring attractors, a neural circuit model from neuroscience originally proposed by \cite{AttractorsFirstIntuition} and later experimentally validated by \cite{RA_Science}, into the RL framework.
+This approach provides a mechanism for uncertainty-aware decision-making in RL, thereby yielding more efficient and reliable learning in complex environments.
+Ring attractors offer a unique framework to represent spatial information in a continuous and stable manner~\cite{RA_Evidence}.
+In a ring attractor network, neurons interconnect circularly, forming a loop with tuned connections~\cite{RA_Biological_Plausability}.
+This configuration allows for robust and localized activation patterns, maintaining accurate spatial representations even in the presence of noise or perturbations.
 Applying ring attractors to the selection of RL actions involves mapping actions to specific ring locations and decoding the selected action based on neural activity.
-This spatial embedding proves advantageous for continuous action spaces, particularly in tasks such as robotic control and navigation~\citep{RA_Robot_Navigation}.
-Ring attractors improve decision making by exploiting spatial relations between actions, contributing to informed transitions between actions in sequential decision-making tasks in RL.
+This spatial embedding proves advantageous for continuous action spaces, particularly in tasks such as robotic control and navigation~\cite{RA_Robot_Navigation}.
+Ring attractors improve decision-making by exploiting spatial relations between actions, contributing to informed transitions between actions in sequential decision-making tasks in RL.
+While many action spaces possess inherent topological structure~\cite{todorov2012mujoco}, traditional neural networks represent actions as orthogonal vectors that ignore these relationships.
+Ring attractors bridge this gap by providing a neural substrate that preserves spatial ordering and similarity between actions.
+This is particularly relevant given recent advances showing that spatial structure in representations improves sample efficiency~\cite{spatial_navigation, Relational_bias} and generalization~\cite{Structured_representations,RL_explicit_representations}, yet these benefits have not been systematically applied to action selection mechanisms themselves.

 In what follows, we summarize our contributions.
 Briefly, our contributions include a novel approach to RL policies based on ring attractors, the inclusion of uncertainty-aware capabilities in our RL systems, and the development of Deep Learning (DL) modules for RL with ring attractors.